gatsbyjs/gatsby/docs/docs/themes/using-a-gatsby-theme.md

 }
 ```

-To further customize a theme, see [Gatsby theme shadowing](/docs/themes/shadowing/).
+To learn how to further customize a theme, check out the docs on [Gatsby theme shadowing](/docs/themes/shadowing/).

 ## Published Themes